 Working on aerial lifts involves many hazards – enough to cause about 26 worker deaths each year.
 Some of the leading causes of these deaths are tipovers, electric shock, and being crushed.
 One common thread that runs through all of them is a lack of proper safety training.
 According to OSHA, training is vital for preparing workers to avoid hazards and prevent accidents.
-This training includes learning how to inspect the aerial lift before starting a job.
+This training includes learning about the aerial lift inspection before starting a job.

-Inspecting aerial lifts before starting each job also sends a key message to workers.
+Inspecting before each aerial lift operation also sends a key message to workers.
 It shows the company puts safety first.
 It also shows it is serious about following OSHA guidelines.

 Pre-Operating Inspection of Equipment